-Types of iron ore: Hematite
+Types of iron ore: Hematite ore

+For that reason, hematite ore is important for many mining companies.
 As Australia’s Magnetite Network explains, “[d]irect shipping ores, when mined, typically have iron (Fe) content of between 56% Fe and 64% Fe … By comparison, magnetite ore typically has a much lower iron content when mined of between 25% and 40% Fe and in this form is unsuitable for steel making.”

-Hematite ore is found in abundance throughout the world, but the most utilized deposits are in Brazil, Australia and Asia.
-Hematite ore has been the primary type of ore mined in Australia since the early 1960s, according to Geoscience Australia.
+Hematite ore is found throughout the world, but the most utilized deposits are in Brazil, Australia and Asia.
+Hematite ore has been the primary type of iron ore mined in Australia since the early 1960s.

-Approximately 96 percent of the continent’s iron ore exports are high-grade hematite, and the majority of its reserves are located in the Hamersley province of Western Australia.
+Approximately 96 percent of the continent’s iron ore exports are high-grade hematite ore, and the majority of its reserves are located in the Hamersley province of Western Australia.
 The mountainous Hamersley Range is at the center of hematite ore exploration and development because it sits on a banded iron formation.

 In Asia, a great deal of mining for hematite ore is done in China.
 Known reserves include the Tung-Yeh-Chen hematite ore deposit and the Dongye hematite ore deposit.

-Types of iron ore: Magnetite
+Types of iron ore: Magnetite ore

-In Minnesota, magnetite ore is mined mainly in the Mesabi Range, one of the four ranges that make up the Iron Range of Minnesota.
+In Minnesota, this type of iron ore is mined mainly in the Mesabi Range, one of the four ranges that make up the Iron Range of Minnesota.
 In Canada, Labrador is home to the majority of magnetite ore mining.
-In particular, mining companies focus exploration and development on the iron-rich Labrador Trough.
+In particular, mining companies focus on exploration and development in the iron-rich Labrador Trough.

 Don’t forget to follow us @INN_Resource for real-time news updates.